prashantksharma/neural-network-compression/README.md

 # Objective
 In order to deploy deep learning models on to low power devices or low memory devices or both, there needs to reduction in size of models.
 This reduction is basically done by both using architectural changes and using techniques like Pruning, Huffman Coding and Weight sharing.
 # Approached Methods
+We have started with these papers [Deep Compression](https://arxiv.org/abs/1510.00149) and  [SqueezeNet](https://arxiv.org/abs/1602.07360).
+## SqueezeNet
-We have started with these papers [Deep Compression](https://arxiv.org/abs/1510.00149) and  [SqueezeNet](https://arxiv.org/abs/1602.07360).In SqueezeNet, the main objective is to make changes in architecture to have model compression(reduction in number of parameters used) without significant loss in accuracy.
+The main objective is to make changes in architecture to have model compression(reduction in number of parameters used) without significant loss in accuracy.
 Each convolutional layer will be replaced with a Fire Module.
 The basic block diagram of Fire Module is below:
 <!---![Fire Module](https://github.com/prashantksharma/neural-network-compression/blob/master/fire_module.png ) -->
 <img src="https://github.com/prashantksharma/neural-network-compression/blob/master/fire_module.png" width="400" height="400">